 If you’re looking for a dish that’s ultra creamy and delicious, then this is the one!
-My Instant Pot Loaded Potato Casserole recipe is all that with cheesy goodness, crisp bacon, and green onions, made quick and easy in the Instant Pot.
-Get my tips below to turn this side dish into a main dish and have the best cheesy potato casserole on the table 30 minutes.
+My Loaded Potato Casserole recipe is all that with cheesy goodness, crisp bacon, and green onions, made quick and easy in the Instant Pot.
+Get my tips below to turn this side dish into a main dish and have the best Instant Pot cheesy potatoes on the table in 30 minutes.

 This quick and easy dish is made in the amazingly handy Instant Pot.
 Pressure cooking makes wonderfully tender, light, and fluffy potatoes that are perfect for mashing.
 No water boiling required!

 Once mashed and topped with bacon, shredded cheese, and green onions, you can either serve as-is or bake for an irresistible potato casserole.

 It is the ultimate comfort food, and excellent for feeding a full hungry household.

 New to Instant Pot cooking?
 Read THIS first.